cmrazek/DkTools/README.md

 ## Change Log

+**Version 1.5.17 Changes:**
+- The code modeler/analysis processes will now cancel themselves if you start typing again.
+This should improve responsiveness.

 **Version 1.5.16 Changes:**
 - Class names are no longer forced to lowercase.
 - Background scanning database is 'shrunk' less often, improving performance when saving a file.